 ✥ ✥ ✥

 When there’s a ton of work ahead, you are tempted to throw the world at it.
-But it demands a high degree of shared knowledge and coordination, such as product design and development.
+But complex work demands a high degree of shared knowledge and coordination, such as product design and development.
 This kind of work defies such an approach.

-There are clear advantages to having more than one person carry out difficult work, such as sharing the knowledge that is created and avoiding biases that can come when working alone.
+There are clear advantages to having more than one person carry out difficult work.
+With many eyes and voices, the team can avoid the biases that might arise in solo efforts.
+And everyone learns firsthand from exploring the new frontiers that a team encounters during complex development.
 This can lead to large groups of people trying to work together.
 Such teams tend to attract specialists and that tends to make the team grow.

 Deadlines may push you to allocate as many people as you can to work in parallel to get it done.
 But unless the work is decomposable into independent parts, any time savings will be more than eaten up by communication and coordination overhead.